gbrock/laravel-table/README.md

 return view('users.index', ['table' => $table]);
 ```

-In your view, the table object can be rendered using its `render` function:
+In your view, the table object can be rendered using unescaped syntax:

 ```php
 {!! $table !!}